grantcarthew/start-prototype/docs/cli/start-assets-add.md

 **Agent Assets Note:**
 Installing an agent configuration (e.g., `claude-3-5-sonnet`) downloads the configuration file but **does not install the AI tool binary** (e.g., `claude` CLI).
 You must ensure the required binary is installed and discoverable on your system.

-**Note:** Asset content files (markdown, templates) are **always downloaded to the global cache**, even for local installations.
+**Note:** Asset content files (Markdown, templates) are **always downloaded to the global cache**, even for local installations.
 This prevents duplication and saves disk space.
 Only the configuration definition is added to the local project scope.

 **Example:**